 Though the concept of sacrifice in Islam has been criticized by many non believers during the past particularly in the Christian world during the age of enlightenment like Immanuel Kant – A German philosopher of 18th century, who argued that Ibrahim (AS) should have been certain about his own moral sense and suspicious about an ostensibly divine voice commanding him to do something as cruel as sacrificing his son.
 Though Kant was not necessarily advocating defying God, but he was empowering human reason.
 The argument of Kant clashes with the basic tenets of Islam where a true believer is asked for complete submission to Almighty Allah and sacrifice his human will before Almighty.
 Whenever the human will of a true believer clashes with the judgements of Almighty Allah and basic principles of Islam, he has to happily sacrifice his own will and follow the principles of Islam.
 A true believer should always believe that being a human being Almighty Allah has bestowed him with limited knowledge while as the Allah himself has infinite knowledge.
 So apparently wrong seeming judgements of Allah are never wrong in true sense and He never lets to go the sacrifices of His true believers in vain rather rewards them for their sacrifices.
 This is the basic philosophy behind the sacrifice in Islam.
 In conclusion, Sacrifice in Islam teaches us to slaughter our innate desires of hatred, jealousy, pride, greed, animosity, love for the world and other likely things before the will of Almighty Allah.

-(The authors can be reached at firstname.lastname@example.org)
+(The author is a columnist and teaches Geography at GDC, Kulgam.
+He can be reached at firstname.lastname@example.org)